Search

 Getting to and from the airport by taxi

-All in all, though, the lounge offerings are pretty basic.
+All in all, the lounge offerings are pretty basic.
 For a price that’s comparable to what you’d pay for some lounges at JFK or Heathrow (LHR), it’s probably not worth the splurge.

 The same goes for the VIP Lounge, which costs double what the Business Lounge does but doesn’t give you double the amenities.
-You are gifted a bottle of wine – a nice touch, considering the quality of the local vintages and the fact that Armenia has a claim to being the birthplace of wine some 6 millennia ago – but the lounge vibes are more upscale dentist office waiting room than luxe jet-setter space.
+You get a bottle of local wine, a nice touch, but the vibe is more upscale dentist office waiting room than luxe jet-setter space.
+The main step-up is the service, which includes a dedicated check-in counter, security and customs, plus baggage porter service.

 Things to do at Zvartnots International Airport